The reason for the Crimean War. Crimean War

 "Distant" battles

-Main fighting wars took place near the Crimean peninsula, which gave the name to the war.
+Basic fighting the wars took place near the Crimean Peninsula, which gave the war its name.
 There were also battles in the Caucasus, on the territory of modern Moldova, as well as in the Balkans.
 However, not many people know that battles between rivals also took place in remote regions of the Russian Empire.
 Here are some examples:

-1. Peter and Paul Defense.
-The battle that took place on the territory of the Kamchatka Peninsula between the combined Franco-British troops on the one hand and Russian on the other.
+1. Petropavlovsk defense.
+The battle, which took place on the territory of the Kamchatka Peninsula between the combined Franco-British troops on one side and the Russian ones on the other.
 The battle took place in August 1854.
-This battle was the result of the victory of Britain over China during the Opium Wars.
-As a result, Britain wanted to increase its influence in the east of Asia, ousting Russia from here.
-In total, the Allied troops made two assaults, both ended in failure for them.
-Russia withstood the Peter and Paul defense.
+This battle was a consequence of Britain's victory over China during the Opium Wars.
+As a result, Britain wanted to increase its influence in eastern Asia by displacing Russia.
+In total, the Allied troops launched two assaults, both of which ended in failure.
+Russia withstood the Petropavlovsk defense.

-2. Arctic Company.
+2. Arctic company.
 The operation of the British fleet to attempt to blockade or capture Arkhangelsk, carried out in 1854-1855.
-The main battles took place in the water area Barents Sea.
-The British also undertook the bombardment of the Solovetsky fortress, as well as the robbery of Russian merchant ships in the White and Barents Seas.
+The main battles took place in the waters Barents Sea.
+The British also launched a bombardment of the Solovetsky Fortress, as well as the robbery of Russian merchant ships in the White and Barents Seas.

 Results and historical significance of the war

-In February 1855, Nicholas 1 died.
+Nicholas 1 died in February 1855.
 The task of the new emperor, Alexander 2, was to end the war, and with minimal damage to Russia.
 In February 1856, the Paris Congress began its work.
-Russia was represented by Alexei Orlov and Philip Brunnov.
+Russia was represented there by Alexey Orlov and Philip Brunnov.
 Since neither side saw the point in continuing the war, already on March 6, 1856, the Paris Peace Treaty was signed, as a result of which the Crimean War was completed.

 The main terms of the Treaty of Paris 6 were as follows: